nadinespy/nadinespy.github.io/_pages/about.md

   - /about.html
 ---

-I'm Nadine, regular runner and occasional scientist, and prospective PhD student at the Sackler Center for Consciousness Science.
+I'm Nadine, regular runner and occasional scientist.
-In this blog, I want to share pieces of knowledge that I hope are possibly useful for others.
+In this blog, I want to share thoughts, tools, and other bits of knowledge that bear the slightest chance of being useful or interesting to others.